For those new to the business of prepping, you can feel no small amount of intimidation from just how much info you need to learn just to have a clue!

 - Extra cell phone batteries.

-- An assortment of phone chargers and battery powered fuel cells.
+- An assortment of phone chargers and battery-powered fuel cells (including a solar charger and a hand-crank one).

 - CB Radio.
 The next step after you’re set with all of the above.